Palash90/iron_learn/README.md

  Additionally, it features a method `t` for transpose and a `multiply` method for the Hadamard product, an element-wise multiplication operation.

 These operations on `Tensor` can fail due to multiple reasons and hence, it returns a result object.
-The library assumes a better eroor handling by the user rather than causing `panic`.
+The library assumes a better error handling by the user rather than causing `panic`.

 __*N.B:*__ This Module is limited to only two dimensional Matrix Support.
-This is a temporary restriction and we plan to remove this restriction in future.
+This is a temporary restriction and I plan to remove this restriction in future.

 ### `complex`
 The `complex` module is experimental and provides a representation of complex numbers, which are fundamental in various machine learning computations, especially in handling operations involving complex-valued data.
 The `Complex` type supports all arithmatic operations.